|#1 problem is "very low sound" from the speakers.

 Why do I get no sound at all from my turntable?

 A) If possible try a known good turntable to eliminate the rest of the stereo.

 B) Make sure receiver/amp works on other devices like tape deck, CD etc.

 C) Turntable MUST be plugged into a PHONO input, it will not work in a tape or aux input, unless you have a very recently built turntable that has a built-in pre-amplifier, which would allow it to be plugged into non-"phono" inputs.

 D) If you have an older turntable that you are trying to use with a newer receiver/amp that has no input specifically labeled "phono", then you will need one of our phono preamps.

 E) The cartridge might be bad but they very very rarely fail and rarer still both channels.

 F) Wiring could be bad in the turntable or if you have a 1/2 inch mount then the little wires depicted below may be crossed.

 G) If you hear the record faintly right at the needle contact with the record, then the needle is generally making good contact with the record.

-E) Use a continuty tested (bug light) with entire stereo turned off, and you should have continuty from above pictured wires to the RCA connectors
+E) Use a continuity tested (bug light) with entire stereo turned off, and you should have continuity from above pictured wires to the RCA connectors